Mariners' Edwin Diaz: Perfect in 10th inning again

 Diaz sent the Astros down in order while notching a pair of strikeouts en route to his 17th save Monday.

 Diaz was called upon in the bottom of the 10th inning for the second consecutive game and once again delivered a perfect frame.
-He has pitched five consecutive scoreless appearances while recording 11 of 15 outs in that stretch via strikeout.
+He has turned in five consecutive scoreless appearances while recording 11 of 15 outs in that stretch via strikeout.

 More News